Coldcard/firmware/docs/secure-elements.md

 Trick features.

 The type of support depends on the type of Trick.
-Duress wallets require storing 32 bytes of seed words (generated from the true seed via BIP-85).
+Duress wallets require storing 32 or 64 bytes of seed words (generated from the true seed via BIP-85).
 Other cases dictate encoding a short numeric code provided to higher layers for implementation.
 For example, a flag in that code can trigger the boot ROM to wipe the `mcu seed key`.